The Art of a Lifetime

 It is based on simple, devastating techniques employed explosively and repeatedly to overwhelm an attacker.
 Consistent practice leads to the confidence necessary to avoid physical conflict when possible, and come out on top when there is no other choice but to fight.

 Our youngest students learn the basic movements of taekwondo along with dojang protocol.
 There is a greater emphasis on physical skills such as balance and timing through activities and games.
+Due to Covid-19 concerns, the Minjas course is not currently available.

 Students interested in the competitive aspect of taekwondo can train to participate in state and national competition, or just participate in these higher intensity workouts to improve their overall fitness.